WebAssembly/design/BinaryEncoding.md

 ID: `function_signatures`

-The Functions Signatures section declares the signatures of all functions in the module and must be preceded by the [Signatures](#signatures-section) section.
-A module may contain at most one functions section.
+The Function Signatures section declares the signatures of all functions in the module and must be preceded by the [Signatures](#signatures-section) section.
+A module may contain at most one functions signatures section.

 | Field | Type | Description |
 | ----- |  ----- | ----- |